larryhastings/appeal/README.md

 followed by one or more individual characters, which are the short option strings.
 In the above example, we specify two sets of short options: the first is `-v`, the second is `-xz`.
-Here You can combine options togther, and it's the same as specifying them separately.
+You can combine options togther, and it's the same as specifying them separately.
 We could have said `-vxz`, or `-v -x -z`.
 These all mean the same thing.
 When we talk about short options, we